JoaquinDomingo/ConsolesApp/Readme.md

 - Implement user authentication and profile management using Firebase.
 - Add functionality to edit and delete consoles from the catalog.
 - Integrate a backend service to fetch console data and related games.

+- Migrate from MVC to MVVM architecture for better separation of concerns and easier testing.

+## Author

+- Joaquin Domingo Domingo
+- Email: dojoaquindo@gmail.com
+- GitHub: [JoaquinDomingo]

+## Other Information
+- This project is an educational project and is not intended for commercial use.
+It is being developed to enhance my skills in Android development using Kotlin for a class project.